Share This Article

 MARK & LONA is selling a category shift, not just a celebrity face

 The most important detail here is not simply that Karina signed another fashion deal.
 It is that MARK & LONA explicitly framed her appointment as the first female ambassador in the brand's history, according to its PR TIMES announcement, while using that milestone to push a broader global-growth story.
+That framing runs through the whole rollout, which keeps returning to expansion language instead of simple celebrity buzz.
 On the brand's Style.03 campaign page, the collection is built around a sports mix concept that moves easily between golf and tennis styling, which tells you the label wants lifestyle heat as much as golf credibility.
 Add the April 27 Tokyo press conference, the PLAY ILLUSION campaign rollout, and in-store activations running from Aoyama to Omotesando Hills, and the strategy looks bigger than a seasonal lookbook.
 This is a luxury sportswear brand trying to borrow K-pop precision to make golfcore feel premium, younger, and exportable.

 Karina is a clean fit for the brand's image game